 - Sweating, numbness, or tingling in the painful arm or leg.

 You may feel as though the painful arm or leg doesn't belong to your body.
 You may wish you could cut off the painful limb.
 These are common feelings for people who have CRPS.

 Like other conditions that cause chronic pain, CRPS can also cause sleeping problems, anxiety, mood swings, sadness, and depression.

 When pain is extreme, some people who have CRPS think about death or suicide.
 If you or someone you care about talks about suicide or feels hopeless, get help right away.

 CRPS is not common, so diagnosis can be hard.

 There's no one test to diagnose CRPS.
 Your doctor will ask about your symptoms and past health and will give you a physical exam.
 The exam may include touching your skin or bending your joints in the area that hurts.

-Your doctor might also compare the color and temperature of the painful part of your body with the matching, healthy part.
+Your doctor might also compare the color and temperature of the painful arm or leg with the matching, healthy one.
 For instance, if your left arm hurts, your doctor will compare it to your right arm.